Heritage Wine Tour (1 Day)

 From St. Julian, drive west about 50 minutes to:

 Tabor Hill Winery & Restaurant, 185 Mount Tabor Road, Buchanan

 (2 hours on site)

 This was the first Michigan winery to commercially plant and harvest European-style grapes, a decision that transformed our state’s wine industry.
-Enjoy a tour and tasting for $20 (includes a keepsake wine glass) or taste six wines for $12 (you'll also receive a souvenir wine glass).
+Choose between two tasting options: (1) enjoy trying up to six wines for $12 (includes a keepsake glass) or (2) for $20 take a guided tour of the winery and vineyards while tasting six wines along the way (also includes a take-home glass).
 Lunch overlooking the vineyards is a must.
 Chef Ryan Thornburg presents a new menu each day featuring the freshest seasonal ingredients, many from local farms.

 Take a 10-minute jog to:

 The Round Barn Winery, Distillery and Brewery, 10983 Hills Road, Baroda

 This unique tasting room is located in a round post-and-beam bank barn originally built in 1881.
 It was disassembled and reconstructed on its current site.
 Here you can enjoy up to six samples of their handcrafted wines, beers or spirits (up to 2 spirits) for $12 and bring back a logo glass to add to your collection.

 After Round Barn, enjoy a leisurely drive west toward Lake Michigan (takes 20 minutes if you go directly there) and make your final destination the regionally renowned: